jemmy512/book-notes/Cpp/cpp-primer.md

     }
     ```
 * An out-of-class definition of a member function template must be equivalent to the declaration inside the class (see function template overloading for the definition of equivalency), otherwise it is considered to be an overload.
 ### Member class templates

 ### Conversion function templates
 * A user-defined conversion function can be a template.
 * A user-defined conversion function template cannot have a deduced return type.
-(Since C++14)
+(C++14)

 ### Member variable templates
 * A variable template declaration may appear at class scope, in which case it declares a static data member template.
-(Since C++14)
+(C++14)

 ## Variable templates (C++14)
 * Syntax